- Students are expected to attend a minimum of 85% of their regularly scheduled classes.

 TUITION PAYMENT POLICY:

-If your length of study is longer than six months, 50% of your tuition is due two (2) weeks prior to the start of classes with the remainder payable and due at the start of the second half of your program.
-Tuition for all classes less than 6 months in length is due in full 2 weeks prior to the start of lessons.
+GILA will provide students with a Letter of Acceptance when the non-refundable Registration Fee of CAD$150 plus a tuition deposit of CAD$1,500 is received.
+If a student’s length of study is longer than six months, 50% of their tuition is due two (2) weeks prior to the start of classes with the remainder payable and due at the start of the second half of their program.
+Tuition for all classes less than 6 months in length is due in full, 2 weeks prior to the start of lessons.

 The accepted methods of payment at GILA are: Wire Transfers, Debit, Major Credit Cards and Cash.